return42/sphkerneldoc/doc/mainpage/articles/dbtools.rst

 =================

 There are plenty docbook converter out.
-Most of them have common, that they implementing there own (less XML) parsers and they allways implement only a subset of the DocBook markup.
+Most of them have common, that they implement there own (less XML) parsers and they always implement only a subset of the DocBook markup.

 The coverage of the pandoc DocBook reader is the most advanced, but it is also a subset.
 If the pandoc reader does not implement a markup, it will not be in the